AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 Test case 4: Missing update fields

-- Action: Add an internship using `add company/Meta role/Designer deadline/05-11-2025 pay/6000`.
+- Action: First, add an internship using `add company/Meta role/Designer deadline/05-11-2025 pay/6000`.
   Then, execute the command `update 1`.
 - Expected:
   - The command fails with an error message indicating an invalid update command.